 There are also opportunities for joint PhD funding as part of the Warwick-Monash Alliance.

 Please also look at funding opportunities advertised by Warwick Doctoral College.

 For funding of other students from outside EU, and for maintenance of non-resident EU students, our scope to offer any funding through the CDT is extremely limited and we strongly encourage you to research the following sources of funding, as well as other sources available from within your home country:

-Chevening Scholarships.
-Available to students from 144 countries and territories to undertake postgraduate study in the UK.
+Chevening Scholarships: available to students from 144 countries and territories to undertake postgraduate study in the UK.
 Funded by the British Foreign and Commonwealth Office.

-Marshall Scholarships.
-Available to American students to undertake postgraduate study in the UK.
+Marshall Scholarships: available to American students to undertake postgraduate study in the UK.
 Funded by the British Foreign and Commonwealth Office.

-Commonwealth Scholarships for Master’s and PhD study.
-Available to students from developing Commonwealth countries to undertake postgraduate study the UK.
+Commonwealth Scholarships for Master’s and PhD study: available to students from developing Commonwealth countries to undertake postgraduate study the UK.
 Funded by the UK Department for International Development (DFID).

 Many other potential sources are listed on Find a PhD.

-There may be other sources of funding available to you from within your home country.
 In all cases it is advisable to apply without delay: many deadlines are surprisingly early.